What is an Environmental, Social, and Governance (ESG)?

 3. Long-Term Value Creation

 It’s often the case that businesses that really put ESG first tend to be more innovative and generally more efficient in their operations.
-They’re just so much better positioned to actually thrive in a world that’s becoming more and more centered on sustainability and social responsibility, and that’s a trend that’s clearly not going anywhere.
+They are far better suited to really succeed in an increasingly sustainable and socially responsible world, and that’s where the world is headed.

 4. Enhanced Brand Reputation